czbirka/ILA-VV-TP-MutationTesting/README.md

 |        /          |      *      |

-* Replace comparison operator with other one:
+* Replace comparison operator by other one:

 | operator | replaced by |
 |-------------------|-------------|